ShivamVyas/Research/README.md

 ### OpenAI API Terms
 Usage of the OpenAI API, as integrated into this project, is subject to [OpenAI's terms and conditions](https://openai.com/api/policies/terms/).
 By using this project, you agree to comply with all terms set forth by OpenAI for API usage.
 It is the responsibility of the individual or organization using this project to ensure compliance with these terms.

+> [!NOTE]
-**Note**: OpenAI's API terms include guidelines on data usage, privacy, and restrictions on certain types of content.
+> OpenAI's API terms include guidelines on data usage, privacy, and restrictions on certain types of content.
 Users of this project should review these terms in detail to understand their obligations and restrictions.